aregtech/areg-sdk/examples/README.md

 ```

 > [!IMPORTANT]
 > To build the examples, ensure the CMake option `AREG_EXAMPLES` is set to `ON`.
-This option is enabled by default.
+This option is **enabled** by default.
 > If you want to disable the examples during the build process, set `AREG_EXAMPLES` to `OFF` using the following command:
 > ```bash
 > cmake -B ./build -DAREG_EXAMPLES:BOOL=OFF
 > ```

+For more details, refer to the [Build Documentation](./../docs/wiki/BUILD.md), also see the list of default CMake variable settings in the [user.cmake](./../conf/cmake/user.cmake) file.

 ### 3. Build with Microsoft Visual Studio

 ```console
 MSBuild ./areg-sdk.sln
 ```

-> [!NOTE]
-> Ensure that the `AREG_EXAMPLES` option is **enabled** in CMake to include the examples in the build.
-By default, the build of examples is enabled, or configure the build with option like this: `cmake -B ./build -AREG_EXAMPLES:BOOL=ON`

-For more details, refer to the [Build Documentation](./../docs/wiki/BUILD.md), also see the list of default CMake variable settings in the [user.cmake](./../conf/cmake/user.cmake) file.

 ---